aegjoyce/ha-addons/scrypted-lite/README.md

-# Scrypted Add-on for Home Assistant
+# Scrypted Lite Add-on for Home Assistant

 **THIS IS A WORK-IN-PROGRESS**

 ## About

-This add-on allows you to set up Scrypted on your Home Assistant instance.
+This add-on allows you to set up Scrypted Lite on your Home Assistant instance.

 Scrypted offers many benefits, but perhaps its most useful function is providing super-low-latency HomeKit camera streaming and support for HomeKit Secure Video.

+Scrypted Lite offers a smaller installation footprint by removing some dependencies - see [here](https://github.com/koush/scrypted/wiki/Docker-Image-Tags#images) to find out more.

 For more information about Scrypted, visit [the Scrypted website](https://scrypted.app).